BootstrapCMS/Contact/README.md

 Laravel Contact provides you with the backend functionality (and email views) to create a comment form.
 You will need to write your own contact form front end with this plugin, although an example contact form is included (`'graham-campbell/contact::form'`).
 Laravel Contact will register the route `contact.post` which will accept `POST` requests to the path `contact`.

-Feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk) for Laravel Contact.
+The internals of Laravel Contact are not documented here, but feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk) for Laravel Contact.

 You may see an example of implementation in [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).